david-zwicker/sensing/README.md

 This repository contains code for studying the information processing of an array of sensors, in particular in the olfactory system.

-This package is the basis of the following three published papers:
+This package is the basis of the following three published papers by the [Zwicker Group](https://www.zwickergroup.org):
 * D. Zwicker, A. Murugan, and M. P. Brenner,
   "Receptor arrays optimized for natural odor statistics", [*Proc.
 Natl.
 Acad.
 Sci.
 USA* 113 (2016)](http://dx.doi.org/10.1073/pnas.1600357113)